stenbror/ActiveOberon/README.md

 I am just starting this project, so you will have very little to do with the compiler for quite some time.
 The compiler is expected to run only under Linux at this time.

-I first started this product in C++, but will use Rust instead for ease of testing and building project.
-C++ does not have good build tool and testing frameworks.
+I first started this product in C++, but will use Rust instead for ease of testing and building the project.
+C++ does not have good build system and testing frameworks.
 When all code written in C++ is replaced in Rust, all C++, CMake and Makefiles will be removed.
 Rust also have enum types that replaces a lot of C++ classes in Symbols and Nodes.

 ## Building the bootstrap compiler in <B> Rust </B>